vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-capability.md

 ---
 ## Capability endpoint

-The Sinch WhatsApp API offers an endpoint where you can request the WhatsApp capability status for a list of numbers.
+The Sinch WhatsApp API offers two endpoints where you can request the WhatsApp capability status for a list of numbers.

 #### Request

 `GET whatsapp/v1/{bot-id}/capability`
+`POST whatsapp/v1/{bot-id}/capability`

 JSON object parameters: